-Education, Foreign Language (Spanish) and Religious Education (RE).
+There are regular opportunities for pupils to study units of work in cross-curricular topics (see table below) based upon the National Curriculum Programmes of study: English (Reading, Writing, Spelling, Punctuation and Grammar: SPAG), Maths, Science, Computing, History, Geography, Design and Technology, Art and Design, Music, Physical Education, Foreign Language (Spanish) and Religious Education (RE).
 A balanced approach to RE is taken which is broadly Christian, but where required, takes account of the teaching and practices of the other principal religions represented in Britain.
 Time is allocated to PSCHE (Personal, Social, Citizenship & Health Education) and Swimming (years 4 and 5).
 Sex and Relationship Education (SRE) is taught in year 5.

 We allocate time each day to develop pupils’ skills in reading, writing and mathematics.
 To monitor progress, and ensure all pupils make excellent progress, all children are assessed in these areas by the teachers every half term.